Research

 Research conducted under BANICORE is structured around four recurring and interrelated analytical dimensions: complexity, orchestration, risk, and enablement.

-These dimensions do not constitute a prescriptive framework or methodological toolkit.
-They serve as a conceptual lens for examining how organizations operate, adapt, and fail under conditions characterized by fragility, anxiety, nonlinearity, and limited comprehensibility.
+These dimensions serve as a conceptual lens for examining how organizations operate, adapt, and sometimes fail in environments characterized by fragility, anxiety, nonlinearity, and limited comprehensibility.

-Complexity refers to the structural and dynamic properties of organizations as non-linear, adaptive systems with emergent behavior.
+Complexity refers to the structural and dynamic properties of organizations as non-linear, adaptive systems in which feedback loops and emergent behavior shape outcomes.

 Orchestration examines how coordination, governance, and alignment across heterogeneous actors and institutional layers are attempted, constrained, or disrupted.